Preston, Lancashire: UCLan Sports Arena

 The UCLan Sports Arena is the University of Central Lancashire's multi-million pound sporting venue, catering for a wide range of outdoor sports such as football, rugby, athletics, hockey, tennis, netball and cycling on a 64-acre site.
 Open to students and the wider community, the arena is the city's premier multi-sports venue.

 The arena is located in Lea, approximately two miles from the university's main campus in Preston.
 A shuttle bus operates for students on Monday-Saturdays from outside the UCLAN Students' Union building in Fylde Road.
 As well as being the home of a number of university sporting clubs, the arena also hosts various public sporting clubs including the Preston Harriers Athletics Club and the Preston Springsfields Tennis Club.

-The arena has a 1.5km cycle track and a 0.75km junior cycle track, open for use by individuals, clubs and cycle races/meetings.
+The arena has a 1.5 km cycle track and a 0.75 km junior cycle track, open for use by individuals, clubs and cycle races/meetings.
 It is often used for cycle racing by the university's cycling club, as well as local and regional events and at such times is closed to general users.

 Golf

-Preston has a number of golf clubs with 18-hole courses, including:
+Preston has two golf clubs with 18-hole courses, these are: